darkplr/darkplr/README.md

 ---

 ### 💻 Current Projects
-* **Virus.cpp:** I am currently developing a video game to apply my C++ knowledge.
+**Water Tracker v0.1** I am currently making a program that tracks your water intake to test C++ knowledge.
 You can track my progress in my repositories!

 ---
 📝 *“Whatever you do, work at it with all your heart, as working for the Lord...” — Colossians 3:23*